 Google Maps now makes it easier to see what's new in your town and receive recommendations using the "For You" feature.
 The feature expands upon the popular "Explore" feature and is a great tool when exploring your new home.

-You shouldn’t have to stress about your exciting move.
+You shouldn’t have to stress about your move.
 With these moving tools, you’re sure to snap out of your shock and get packing in no time.
-Using some planning and forethought, you can pack your home, hire movers, and settle into your new spot easily.
+Using some planning and forethought, you can pack your home, hire moving help, and settle into your new spot easily.